2026 Western District Health Service Graduate Nurse Program

 Program overview

-The Graduate Nurse Program is designed to support the Graduate Nurse transition from student to Registered Nurse and it is recognised by WDHS as an opportunity to:
+The Graduate Nurse Program is designed to support Graduate Nurses transition from student to Registered Nurse and is recognised by WDHS as an opportunity to:

 - Develop clinical competence, confidence and skills while being supported by clinical educators, preceptors and transition to practice team.